Epic Systems vs. #MeToo: What Now? Program and Networking Event

 How should companies handle employment disputes post Epic Systems?
 This program, which will be of interest to in-house counsel, outside counsel, human resource professionals, neutrals, academics and the general public, will explore options for corporate employment programs in the wake of #MeToo and implications of the Supreme Court’s recent decision.
 On the one hand, the Supreme Court has reaffirmed the use of mandatory arbitration clauses with class action waivers; on the other, #MeToo has spurred a public backlash and burgeoning federal and state laws take aim at mandatory arbitration.
 Leading in-house counsel, corporate defense attorneys, counsel from the plaintiffs’ bar and noted academics will discuss the Epic Systems decision, the advantages and disadvantages of mandatory arbitration for employment disputes, including the use of opt-in and opt-out clauses, considerations when carving particular claims out of employment programs, as Microsoft, Uber and Lyft have done, and what makes a successful employment program in light of new, competing priorities.
 The program will be followed by a networking cocktail reception.
-A meeting of CPR's Employment Disputes Committee will precede this event.
+This program will qualify for 2 CLE credits in New York, California and Illinois for in-person attendees.
+A members-only meeting of CPR's Employment Disputes Committee will precede this event.

 Lisa J. Banks | Partner | Katz, Marshall & Banks LLP